 The Office Manager is responsible for ensuring compliance with this policy for the destruction of records, files and electronic data.
 It is the Firm's policy that all engagement letters issued on or after the effective date of this policy should contain language referring to this policy.
 On an annual basis, the Firm will conduct an inventory of all records, files and electronic data subject to destruction based on the recommended retention periods under applicable laws and professional standards.
 The Office Manager will review this list with the Firm Manager for approval prior to the actual destruction of such records.
-Document destruction under separate agreement.
+Document destruction services are performed onsite by an independent company specializing in document destruction under separate agreement.
 It is expected that you are the primary party responsible for retaining supporting documents for all engagements and should accordingly plan your own records retention policy.